uptonking/note4yaoo/thread-web-css.md

 - https://twitter.com/JoshWComeau/status/1362073864495370240
   - As far as I can tell, they're synonyms used in different contexts — layers are mentioned in terms of animation performance, stacking contexts in terms of layout and z-index.
 But are they actually discrete concepts?
 If so, what's the distinction?
 - Yes, any transform (or non-0 opacity) (i.e. on the h1) creates a stacking context which would normally stack above the list.
-  - However, `position: relative` explicitly stacks the list above the in-flow content (including that implicit context).
+  - However `position: relative` explicitly stacks the list above the in-flow content (including that implicit context).
 - I think stacking contexts don't get browser's GPU acceleration like composite layers
 - it seems like if there is a difference, stacking contexts could refer to more rules than just layers.